-- 53. INVITES the Global Environmental Facility Trust Fund to continue to support projects in the Biodiversity Focal Area that mainstream wetlands and its biodiversity across sectors, landscapes including inland waters and seascapes; to address direct drivers to protect wetland habitats and species, including through protected area systems such as the Wetlands of International Importance designated by Contracting Parties under the Convention on Wetlands; and to promote the social, economic and environmental benefits of wetlands, supporting sustainable livelihoods and innovative sustainable value chains from wetlands; and to further develop biodiversity policy and institutional frameworks, including policy making and review, monitoring, spatial planning, incentives, and strategic establishment of protected areas, and protected areas management and restoration; - 54.
-FURTHER INVITES the Global Environment Facility Trust Fund, under the International Waters Focal Area, to continue the support to projects and activities to sustain healthy coastal and marine ecosystems, sustainable fisheries and to enhance regional and national cooperation on shared freshwater surface and groundwater basins and to continue to undertake further projects on Multifocal Area Programmes on wetlands, which address the critical importance of wetlands for the multiple benefits these ecosystems deliver to nature and people, and cost effectiveness of investments that achieve biodiversity, water, climate and livelihoods objectives, while addressing systematic inclusion of gender equality, which Parties to the Convention are mainstreaming in accordance with Resolution XIII.18 on Gender and wetlands;

-55. ENCOURAGES Contracting Parties in the projects submitted to the GEF to enhance support towards the integration of wetlands in the revision or updating of national biodiversity strategies and action plans, and other national development plans, national budgets and priorities;
+- 56. INVITES the Global Environmental Facility Trust Fund to continue to support projects in the Biodiversity Focal Area that mainstream wetlands and its biodiversity across sectors, landscapes including inland waters and seascapes; to address direct drivers to protect wetland habitats and species, including through protected area systems such as the Wetlands of International Importance designated by Contracting Parties under the Convention on Wetlands; and to promote the social, economic and environmental benefits of wetlands, supporting sustainable livelihoods and innovative sustainable value chains from wetlands; and to further develop biodiversity policy and institutional frameworks, including policy making and review, monitoring, spatial planning, incentives, and strategic establishment of protected areas, and protected areas management and restoration; - 57.
+FURTHER INVITES the GEF Trust Fund, under the International Waters Focal Area, to continue the support to projects and activities to sustain healthy coastal and marine ecosystems, catalyze sustainable fisheries management and to enhance regional and national cooperation on shared freshwater surface and groundwater basins and to continue to undertake further projects on Multifocal Area Programmes on wetlands, which address the critical importance of wetlands for the multiple benefits these ecosystems deliver to nature and people, and cost effectiveness of investments that achieve biodiversity, water, climate and livelihoods objectives, while addressing systematic inclusion of gender equality, which Parties to the Convention are mainstreaming in accordance with Resolution XIII.18 on Gender and wetlands; - 58.
+ENCOURAGES Contracting Parties in the projects submitted to the GEF to enhance support towards the integration of wetlands in the revision or updating of NBSAPs, and other national development plans, national budgets and priorities;

-Concerning the The relationship with the International Union for Conservation of Nature and Natural Resources and the work of the Secretariat
+The relationship with the International Union for Conservation of Nature and the work of the Secretariat

-- 56. REQUESTS the Secretariat to continue the cooperation efforts with the International Union for Conservation of Nature and Natural Resources (IUCN) through the International Union for Conservation of Nature (IUCN) -/Ramsar Liaison Group to support the operations of the Secretariat under the Service Agreement between the Convention on Wetlands and IUCN; - 57.
+- 59. REQUESTS the Secretariat to continue the cooperation efforts with IUCN through the IUCN/Ramsar Liaison Group to support the operations of the Secretariat under the Service Agreement between the Convention on Wetlands and IUCN; - 60.
 CONFIRMS that the present Resolution supersedes Resolution XIII.7, which is replaced by the present Resolution.